Socialist Party of Serbia

-SPS remained in opposition until 2003, when it began serving as confidence and supply to the government led by Vojislav Koštunica to 2007.
-Dačić, who was elected president of SPS in 2006, led the party into a coalition government with the Democratic Party after the 2008 parliamentary election, while four years later he became the prime minister of Serbia after he formed a coalition government with the Serbian Progressive Party (SNS).
+SPS was in opposition until 2003 after which it served as confidence and supply to the government led by Vojislav Koštunica until 2007.
+Dačić led SPS into a coalition government with the Democratic Party after the 2008 parliamentary election, while four years later he became the prime minister of Serbia after the formation of a coalition government with the Serbian Progressive Party (SNS).
 He remained prime minister until 2014, while SPS has since then remained a junior member of SNS-led governments.
-SPS is affiliated with United Serbia and Greens of Serbia political parties.
-Under Milošević's leadership, SPS supported mixed economy and promoted nationalism, while it also maintained connections with trade unions.
-After Dačić became president, SPS remained affiliated with populism, but moved towards social democracy and shifted from Euroscepticism to a more pro-European image which has been described as pragmatic.
+Although it described itself as a democratic socialist party, SPS promoted mixed economy and populist nationalism under Milošević's leadership and was accused of authoritarianism.
+SPS has remained populist under Dačić but it shifted towards social democracy and a centre-left and more pragmatic, pro-European image.
+SPS is affiliated and cooperates with United Serbia and Greens of Serbia.